Salesforce (CRM) Receives a Rating Update from a Top Analyst

-Monness analyst Brian White maintained a Buy rating on Salesforce (CRM) today and set a price target of $275.00.
-The company’s shares closed last Monday at $257.64, close to its 52-week high of $284.50.
+In a report released yesterday, Alex Zukin from RBC Capital maintained a Buy rating on Salesforce (CRM), with a price target of $285.00.
+The company’s shares closed last Wednesday at $246.82.

-According to TipRanks.com, White is a top 100 analyst with an average return of 30.0% and a 76.9% success rate.
-White covers the Technology sector, focusing on stocks such as Spotify Technology SA, Slack Technologies, and Alphabet Class A.
+According to TipRanks.com, Zukin is a top 25 analyst with an average return of 31.7% and a 78.3% success rate.
+Zukin covers the Technology sector, focusing on stocks such as Duck Creek Technologies, Inc., Zoom Video Communications, and ZoomInfo Technologies.

-Currently, the analyst consensus on Salesforce is a Strong Buy with an average price target of $278.89, representing a 6.8% upside.
-In a report issued on November 13, RBC Capital also maintained a Buy rating on the stock with a $285.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Salesforce with a $296.36 average price target, representing a 12.4% upside.
+In a report issued on November 22, Jefferies also maintained a Buy rating on the stock with a $320.00 price target.

 See today’s analyst top recommended stocks >>